Collecting customer feedback is valuable, as long as you do these three not-so-simple things.

 After the trip, I called Rental Cars to discuss this feedback and whether I could get compensated for the double-up on insurance.
 The customer service rep couldn't find the feedback and they weren't authorised to give me a refund.
 I was not happy and will think twice about using their service again as a result.

-In the competitive business landscape of today, customers wield great power.
-Increased access to capital and improved affordability of technology have dramatically decreased the barriers to entry for just about every business, leading to a quasi-commoditisation of the products and services offered to consumers.
+In today's competitive business landscape, customers wield great power.
+Increased access to capital and improved affordability of technology have dramatically decreased the barriers to entry for just about every business, leading to a quasi-commoditisation of most products and services.
 The key point of differentiation, now, is the experience a customer receives when interacting with a business.

 The Future of CX report found that 1 in 3 customers will leave a brand they love after just one bad experience, with 92% prepared to completely abandon a business after two or three negative experiences.
 Conversely, 72% of customers will share a positive experience with 6 or more people.